 PAWS is most active in New Castle County, Delaware, but also services areas of Kent County, Delaware, southern Chester County, Pennsylvania, Cecil County, Maryland, and Gloucester County, New Jersey.
 PAWS visits people of all ages, ethnicities and income levels.

 From hospitals and skilled care facilities to chemical dependency centers and elementary schools, thousands of people are experiencing the benefits of one-on-one therapeutic visits thanks to hundreds of dedicated volunteers and their loving therapy companions every year.

 Our teams consist of one volunteer and one pet (usually dogs, but sometimes cats or bunnies) who, after undergoing rigorous training and testing, commit to making therapeutic visits at least twice a month at a partnering site.
-PAWS boasts one of the strongest volunteer forces in our area.
-We have 400 volunteers who donated more than 24,000 hours of service in 2010!
-Click to see a list of our teams, as well as our retired and associate members.
+PAWS boasts one of the strongest volunteer forces in our area – over 350 volunteer teams visiting 150+ locations in DE, MD, PA & NJ.

 We earned the Daily Points of Light Award which honors individuals and volunteer groups that have made a commitment to connect Americans through service to help meet critical needs in their communities.
 We received the 2007, 2008 & 2010 Delaware Governor’s Award for Outstanding Volunteerism.